cdnbye/hlsjs-p2p-engine/README.md

 Put the [quick-start.html](demo/quick-start.html) in your web page, run it(the seed, if no one else in the channel).
 Wait for a few seconds，then open the same page from another browser(the receiver).
 Now you have a direct P2P connection between two browsers without plugin!

 ## Browser Support
-WebRTC has already been incorporated into the HTML5 standard and it is broadly deployed in many modern browsers.
+WebRTC has already been incorporated into the HTML5 standard and it is broadly deployed in modern browsers.

  Browser|Chrome | Firefox | Safari | Opera | IE | Edge|
 :-: | :-: | :-: | :-: | :-: | :-: | :-: